yoship1639/UniToon/README.md

 ver 0.16.0-alpha

-Physics-based Toon Shader for gaming applications.
+Physically-based Toon Shader for game applications.
 Compliant with Unity standard rendering functions.
 It is not targeted to be multifunctional in order to keep performance, but to be universally usable.

 ![img001.png](./Documents/img/img001.png)